sukantneve/MVS-IAD-Multi-View-Segmentation-Framework-for-Industrial-Defect-Detection/README.md

 ##  Project Status

-This repository is currently under development as part of a university capstone project.
-Final updates, code, and documentation will be added upon completion of implementation and evaluation.
+This repository is a part of a university capstone project.Final updates, code, and documentation of completion of implementation and evaluation.

 ---